josemariasosa/jomtools/R/README.md

   price = c(500, 99, 120, 6))
 ```

-Answer the following questions:
+Answer the following questions using the latter dataset:

-- How can we see a list of the products?
+- How can we see the list of products?
 - How can we multiply `18.99` to the price? (const * n)
 - How can we save the latter results in a new column?
 - How can we multiply the price and the quantity to get the total? (n * n)
 - How can we convert the product to the data.frame index?
 And vice versa?
-- How can you rename the `total` column as `TOTAL`?
+- How can we rename the `total` column as `TOTAL`?
+- How can we calculate the total of the TOTAL?
-- What's the difference between a vectorized function and an atomic function?
+- What's the difference between a **vectorized** function and a **scalar** function?

 ```R
 df$pesos = 18.99 * df$price